 A proof copy is a physical print of your book ordered before it goes on sale — your one opportunity to catch formatting issues, cover problems, and print quality questions before real readers encounter them.
 This guide covers how to order a proof, what to check systematically when it arrives, and how to handle corrections before approving your book for sale.

-9-minute read All levels
+| 9-minute read | All levels |

 The KDP online previewer is a useful tool, but it is not a proof copy.
 Digital previews simulate how your book will look — they cannot tell you how the paper feels, whether the cover colours hold up in print, whether the gutter margin is actually wide enough for comfortable reading, or whether your interior text appears crisp and readable on the specific paper stock KDP uses.
 These things can only be verified by holding a physical copy.
-A proof copy is the single most effective quality control step available for a print book, and skipping it to save the cost and delivery time is a false economy — discovering a significant problem after your book is live and selling is considerably more expensive in time, reputation, and revision cost than the few pounds or dollars a proof copy requires.
+A proof copy is the single most effective quality control step available for a print book, and skipping it to save the cost and delivery time is a false economy — discovering a significant problem after your book is live and selling is considerably more expensive in time, reputation, and revision cost than the few dollars a proof copy requires.

 What Is a Proof Copy?

 A KDP proof copy is a physical printed copy of your book ordered during the review stage of the publishing process — after your interior and cover files have been uploaded and approved by KDP’s automated review, but before you have clicked the final “Publish” button to make the book available for sale.
 Proof copies are printed using exactly the same process, materials, and specifications as your retail copies, so what you see in the proof is what buyers will receive when they order your book.
+Per Amazon’s own documentation, proof copies feature a “Not for Resale” watermark and a unique barcode with no ISBN — the watermark is the only physical difference between a proof and an author copy of the same finished book.

 Proof copies are ordered at printing cost plus shipping — you pay only what it costs KDP to print and ship the copy, with no royalty markup.
 For a typical standard-length paperback, a proof copy costs approximately $3–$8 to print depending on page count and trim size, plus shipping.
-Ordering proof copies to the UK or internationally adds shipping cost and delivery time.
+Ordering proof copies internationally adds shipping cost and delivery time.
 Budget 7–14 days for domestic US delivery, and 14–21 days for international delivery, when planning your launch timeline.
 The Book Launch Checklist covers exactly where proof copy ordering and review fit in your pre-launch sequence.

 How to Order a Proof Copy